Kilometre zero: Panama

-The Panamanian kilometre zero is at the Martin Sosa Bridge on the Simon Bolivar Avenue (Transisthmian Highway) in Panama City.
+The Panamanian kilometre zero is at the Martin Sosa Bridge on the Simon Bolivar Avenue (Transisthmian Highway) in the capital Panama City.

 Pakistan

-The Pakistani zero point is found in Islamabad, the capital of Pakistan.
+The Pakistani zero point is the Zero Point Interchange in Islamabad, the capital of Pakistan.
 It is the busiest interchange of Islamabad.

 Philippines

-The Rizal Monument of Rizal Park in Manila serves as kilometer zero for the island of Luzon; it also serves as point of reference, via the Pan-Philippine Highway, for the islands of Samar, Leyte, and Mindanao, although Mindanao has its own kilometer zero marker at Marawi.
-For all other island provinces, the front of provincial capitols buildings serves as kilometer zero.
+A small obelisk located near Rizal Monument of Rizal Park in Manila, the capital city of the Philippines, serves as kilometre zero for the island of Luzon; this obelisk replaced a marker with a small metal sphere atop the marker sometime during the 2010s.
+The marker also serves as point of reference, via the Pan-Philippine Highway, for the islands of Samar, Leyte, and Mindanao, although Leyte and Mindanao have their own kilometre zero markers in front of Leyte Provincial Capitol, Tacloban and in Marawi, respectively.

+For all the other islands, kilometre zero is located at the front of provincial capitol buildings or municipal halls, ports, town centres, or major junctions.
+For instance, in Cebu, it is in front of the Cebu Provincial Capitol, while in Panay, it is the Arroyo Fountain in front of the Casa Real de Iloilo.
+Three islands of Batanes also have their respective kilometres zero.
+Negros Oriental and Occidental each have their respective kilometre zero markers, even though they are both within the island of Negros.
+Baguio also has its kilometre zero as a reference point to and from the city.

-Prior to World War II, the entire archipelago only had one kilometre zero.
-It was situated on the cross atop the media naranja dome crossing of the seventh incarnation of Manila Cathedral.
+Prior to World War II, the entire archipelago only had one kilometre zero – the cross atop the media naranja dome crossing of the Manila Cathedral.

 Poland

 Warsaw, the capital of Poland, has a meeting point featuring plaques with distances from it to other major cities of the country.
 It is placed on the intersection of the city's two main avenues, Aleje Jerozolimskie and Marszałkowska Street, next to the Centrum Warsaw Metro station.